nashadalam/console/README.md

 ### Loading Services

-When run on its own without and configuration, the application will simply display a help screen and a list of commands that are currently available.
+When run on its own without any configuration, the application will simply display a help screen and a list of commands that are currently available.
 To add your own services (commands, helpers, listeners, and subscribers), you will need to load them.